The name of my website is Rich on Money, so naturally, I should have something to say about how to invest money.

 I did this while my wife was a stay-at-home mom.

 I have no debt.
-I believe that’s been key to my success.
+I believe that’s been a big part of my success.
 Not every investor, especially real estate investors, would agree with that, but it’s worked for me.

 Consider it.
 It has also brought me great peace of mind.